 Every automation recipe has a trigger and an action (or multiple actions).
 Let's look at an example: "When a status changes to something, delete the item"

 Every account has an action limit-- one for Automations and one for Integrations.
+These limits are slightly more complicated than they sound.
 To learn more about the action limit for your account, read the "What happens if I exceed my actions?" section of this article or check out the Pricing Page.

 How many actions does one automation use?